How Long Can You Be Delinquent on Your Property Taxes in Texas?

 Investigate A Property Tax Loan

-Paying your property taxes and any penalties and interest right away is the best option to protect your home from foreclosure.
+Paying your property taxes, penalties, and interest right away is the best way to protect your home from foreclosure.
 One of the easiest ways to do this is with a property tax loan.

-While a property tax loan may sound strange, property tax loans can give you a bit more financial freedom.
+While a property tax loan may sound strange, property tax loans can give you more financial freedom.
 A property tax lender will immediately pay off all the penalties, interest, and administration fees associated with your property tax bill and the original amount.
 This will stop delinquency and any foreclosure proceedings.
-The interest rates from a property tax loan will typically be much less in comparison to the sky-high penalties you accumulate on a delinquent property tax bill.
+The interest rates from a property tax loan will typically be much less in comparison to the sky-high penalties, fees, and interest you accumulate on a delinquent property tax bill.

 About AFIC